THE FALL OF DON JUAN

 NATALIE.
 Wait.
 (Puts the bouquet down on the table.)
 I have to tell you something.

 NATALIE.
 I don't think you should marry me.

 NATALIE.
 I don't know.
 Since long ago, I guess.
 May be I never loved you.

 MICHAEL.
-And you're telling me this now?
+Why are you telling me this only now?

 NATALIE.
-I just realized it now.
+I guess, because I've just realized this.

 MICHAEL.
 How could you change your mind just like that?

 Ok.
 If you changed your mind, let's postpone the ceremony.
 In the mean time we can just live together as before.

 NATALIE.
 No, Michael.
 We break up.
 Now.
 Right away.